taljacob2/class/README.md

 # OOP For C Language

-A static library in C, that allows the use of oop.
+[oop.a](src/oop/oop.a) is a static library in C, that allows the use of OOP.

 ## Build & Use